top of page

 Like many other young men from the area he worked on the offshore oil rigs where the power of the North Sea was a constant reminder to remain humble in the face of nature.
 Later, as a newspaper journalist he reported on local topics including the criminal courts and social issues.
 As such there’s sensitivity, compassion and humanity in his songwriting with a rugged simplicity and directness in how they are delivered.

 “I’ve had a lifelong love of American music and culture.
 At the same time as those US influences were coming through the TV and radio I was also being steeped in Scottish folk tales and traditional music.
-So I’ve always been fascinated by music with Trans-Atlantic connections.”
+So I’ve always been fascinated by music with Trans-Atlantic connections, or Transatlanticana as I like to say.

 bottom of page